 Are you spending hours every week getting rid of unwanted hair?
 Tired of waxing, shaving, and tweezing?
 Can’t stand the smell of depilatory creams?
 Want to toss your razor and still have fuzz-free skin?
 Laser hair removal might be the answer to all your hair removal woes.
-Dr. Ife Rodney in Howard County, Maryland is a board-certified dermatologist and is an expert in laser hair removal in people with all skin and hair types.
+Dr. Ife Rodney in Fulton, Maryland is a board-certified dermatologist and is an expert in laser hair removal in people with all skin and hair types.

 Laser hair removal is a popular long-term option for removing unwanted face or body hair.
 It can be performed on the face (upper lip, chin, forehead), arms, legs, underarm, bikini line, and other areas of unwanted hair growth.